MarsBased/handbook/guides/development/react-guidelines.md

 # MarsBased React Style Guide

-Until now, we've used [create-react-app](https://reactjs.org/) to bootstrap React applications and we follow it's conventions.
+Until now, we've used [create-react-app](https://reactjs.org/) to bootstrap React applications and we follow its conventions.

 <!-- vscode-markdown-toc -->
 * 1. [Do's and Don'ts](#DosandDonts)